ourstudio-se/glpk-rust/README.md

 - **Zero runtime dependencies**: Everything is statically linked
 - **Safe Rust API**: High-level, memory-safe interface to GLPK

+## License

+This library is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+**Important**: Since this library statically links with GLPK (which is GPL-3.0 licensed), any software that uses this library must also be licensed under GPL-3.0 or a compatible license.
+This means:

+- ✅ Your project can use this library if it's open source under GPL-3.0
+- ✅ You can use it in other GPL-compatible open source projects
+- ❌ You cannot use this library in proprietary/closed-source software
+- ❌ You cannot use this library in projects with incompatible licenses (MIT, Apache, etc.)

+If you need to use GLPK in a non-GPL project, you'll need to either:
+1. Purchase a commercial license from the GLPK authors, or
+2. Use a different solver with a more permissive license

 ## Prerequisites

 Only standard build tools are required: